-(ii) Amendment to IFRS 3 Business Combinations

-Published by the IASB in October 2018.
-The amendments are effective for annual reporting beginning on or after 1 January 2020 and have not yet been endorsed by the EU.
+(v) Interest Rate Benchmark Reform Phase 2: Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 Published by the IASB in August 2020.
+The amendments are effective for annual reporting beginning on or after 1 January 2021 and have not yet been endorsed by the EU.